A Copywriter is Born.

 Every page of your website should have your key message shining through.
 That doesn’t mean you’ve got to regurgitate the same tagline over and over again, but the essence of the message should bleed through within the first 15 seconds of reading it.
 It is a persistent tennis ball bouncing against your target’s forehead.

-Let’s take GKS Law, for example.
+Let’s take GKS Law firm, for example.
 You won’t see a repeated message, but you will see how the web copy is crafted to highlight her experience.
-And it doesn’t need to be just the copy itself, in this example, we used testimonials and sweet and short case studies to communicate Gail’s experience without outrightly repeating “experienced” over and over.
+And it doesn’t need to be just the copy itself.
+In this example, we used testimonials and short and sweet case studies to communicate Gail’s experience without outrightly repeating “experienced” over and over.

 Image: GKS Law Firm